cat-haines/imp-githooks/README.md

 ## Limitations

-At present, the imp-githooks project *only* works for public repositories, and only tracks the master branch of the project.

 This project is *not* complete, and is intended to act as a starting point for more complex Electric Imp + GitHub CI tools.

 ## Installation